 Generating performance metrics is something that can be done relatively quickly and easily for many applications today.
 There's myriad commercial products that attack this problem from different perspectives.
 Regardless of how you generate test data and metrics, the same problem exists at test conclusion, "what now"?

-Today's performance engineer is faced with a complex task when it comes to actually improving the scale or responsiveness of an application.
+the scale or responsiveness of an application.
 Applications have grown much too complex and inter-dependent to simply throw more compute resources or bandwidth at the problem and expect good results.

 Here are 6 essential skills being put to use by the best performance engineers in the business and how they can be applied: